PayloadDev/react-at-rest/README.md

 # React-at-Rest
-An opinionated toolkit for building web applications using React and RESTful APIs.
+A toolkit for building ridiculously fast web applications using React and RESTful APIs.

 ![Codeship Badge](https://codeship.com/projects/27ad5260-a389-0133-6b2c-3a486f5179bd/status?branch=master)